Editing Data in AdapTable

 This is ideal for situations where data needs to be edited incredibly quickly (e.g. if marking to market)

-In our demo we have applied 2 Plus Minus Nudge Rules to the Github Stars column:
+In our demo we have applied 2 Plus Minus Nudge Rules, both to the Github Watchers column:

 PlusMinus: {